INSIDE: The Ultimate Guide to Brooklyn Bridge for Kids. Updated 2019.

 - Always look out for cyclists on the bridge.
 They are in a hurry, and can be impatient with tourists, especially ones that get in their way.

-- This is our preferred way to do the Brooklyn Bridge for kids.
+This is our preferred entrance to Brooklyn Bridge for kids.

 More Brooklyn Bridge Information